-P.E- Our P.E sessions will take place on a Wednesday and Thursday afternoon each week throughout the year until Summer term where we will replace one session with a swimming session.
+P.E- Our P.E sessions will take place on a Wednesday and another afternoon each week throughout the year until Summer term where we will replace the Friday P.E session with a swimming session.
 Please ensure that your child has a full P.E. kit in school all term.
 We often have other opportunities than those stated to engage in other P.E. activities, therefore it is important that kits are available at all times.
 This will be sent home at the end of each half term.